BeniMohn/ShinyProject/myShinyPitch.md

 Inputs
 ========================================================
+The app is divided into two tabs.
+One holding the documentation, called **Description**.
+The other is for the output of the calculation and is called **Application**.
+In this presentation I am more focusing on the later tab.
+Since the description tab is meant as a manual.
 The user is ask to do 5 inputs.
 They all are shown below, in brackets it is stated what kind of input it is.

 1. Select a data set 1 out of 7 (drop down)